 Conclusion

 Understanding Short Term vs Long Term Disability Insurance helps you protect the income that supports your family and goals.
 The right combination of short term disability insurance and long term disability insurance gives you confidence that a health setback will not derail your finances.
-Do not wait until you need it.
-Review your current coverage today and fill any gaps.
+Do not wait until you need it, review your current coverage today and fill any gaps.

 Ready to protect your income?
 Contact T-Bridge Finance LLC for a free disability insurance review tailored to your situation.
 Schedule your consultation now and secure your financial future.